psrc/combine_gtfs_feeds/README.md

 # combine_gtfs_feeds
-A tool to combine gtfs datasets into one feed.
+A tool to combine gtfs feeds into one feed/dataset.